JenanBayati-QM/JenanBayati-QM.github.io/another-page-4.md

 In between of editing I had at 10 AM a meeting with my supervior where we went through a bit of this current task.
 I suggested that it would be nice to try AR with some of the museums jewlery.
 Ofcourse, I can't use the official jewlery but I gor permission to make one in blender and how it would work in AR as filter.

-I was making for rest of the day my object in blender.
+I was making my object in blender for rest of the day.

+***

 ## Day 20 (24.08.2023)